gjanders/SplunkVersionControl/README.md

 [SplunkVersionControlCloud github](https://github.com/gjanders/SplunkVersionControlCloud)

 ## Release Notes
+### 1.1.6
+Allow the backup process to run on search head clusters for those that wish to do this...

 ### 1.1.5
 Minor update so that the gitTempDir refers to the correct directory and not a sub-directory